humdrum-tools/vhv-documentation/graphical/pitch/index.md

 Notes can be transposed to a different staffline or space by clicking on a note and then using the
 <span class="keypress">up</span> and <span class="keypress">down</span>
 arrow keys to move it vertically.
-Below is a demostration where the D5 pitch is moved down by step to D4:
+Below is a demonstration where the D5 pitch is moved down by step to D4:

 {% include image.html